Access Amazon Web Services (AWS) with Remote Desktop

 This is the General page, that lists the port and other data about the Gateway:

-- Add the port you configured in the Thinfinity Remote Desktop Server Gateway manager (in my case ‘8443’):
+Add the port you configured in the Thinfinity Remote Desktop Server Gateway manager (we will use ‘8443’):

 - Create a new inbound rule: